 A fast, reliable satellite service from Woi could mean the difference between life and death.
-When you’re involved in search and rescue
+When you’re involved in search

-sponsored an Oxford-based group with a mobile satellite internet kit for the next two years.
+provider Woi has sponsored an Oxford-based group with a mobile satellite internet kit for the next two years.

 Land Search and Rescue (Land SAR) Oxford, North Canterbury, is one of 71 local and specialist search and rescue groups throughout New